sourcegraph/sourcegraph-public-snapshot/doc/admin/licensing/index.md

 # Licensing

-Sourcegraph Enterprise requires a valid license key to enable many of the Enterprise-specific features.
+[Sourcegraph Enterprise](getting-started/oss-enterprise.md) requires a valid license key to enable many of the Enterprise-specific features.

-In order to ensure that a valid license is configured, Sourcegraph periodically does a verification check to Sourcegraph.com.
-This check sends no information other than what's necessary to verify your Sourcegraph license.
-If this check fails, or if the check does not occur, Sourcegraph will disable all Enterprise features until a successful license check is completed.
+Sourcegraph will periodically perform a license validation check by contacting sourcegraph.com.
+This check sends no information other than a unique site ID and information about the configured Sourcegraph license.
+This check is mandatory, and if the check fails, or if the check does not occur, Sourcegraph will disable all Enterprise features until a successful license check is completed.

-If this behaviour is undesired, or Sourcegraph has to operate in an environment without an external internet connection, contact customer support for a special license key.
+If Sourcegraph needs to operate in a sandboxed environment without an external internet connection, contact customer support for a special license key.

 ## Troubleshooting